Short and sporty, thick and fluffy, and everything in between. Pom’s thick malleable fur offers us multiple fashionable styles.

 Remember: if matting becomes severe then a Vet may recommend a complete shave down.
 Shaving a Pom has several negative side effects.
 We certainly want to avoid this, and we can with proper daily maintenance.

-- Show trims are achieved using scissoring techniques.
+- The show cut is achieved using scissoring techniques.

 - The bum hair is thinned down and a small area is trimmed so it doesn’t collect poop.